Aunmag/sea-battle/README.md

 # Sea Battle <img src="https://img.shields.io/badge/python-3.6-blue.svg?style=flat">

 ### About
 Sea Battle (battleship) - my first text-based game, which I'd started to develop at February 2016.
-While I was been learning GUI, I decided to make this test project to code practicing.
-And some time later I was back to have all done completely and tweak some defects.
+While I have been learning GUI, I decided to make this test project to practice coding.
+After some time I came back to finish and correct some defects.

 Notice that you may not arrange your ships manually.
 In the begging you can only shuffle their position randomly.